Riasy7/LinkedList-CellPhone-Manager/README.md

 This is particularly useful in certain scenarios like managing a real-time system where system resources need to be quickly and efficiently re-allocated or de-allocated.

-In this project, we use a singly linked list to manage a collection of `CellPhone` objects.
+More specifically, in this project, we use a singly linked list to manage a collection of `CellPhone` objects.
 It provides an efficient way to add, remove, find, and display the `CellPhone` objects.
+This is a perfect real life example of using a linked list.

 You will see different methods created for the sole purpose of showing how easy it is to manipulate such a powerful data structure.
 Writing a linked list method isn't a by heart thing.
 If you truly understand the logic, every time you write a linked list the method will look slightly different, because there are hundreds of ways to make a method doing exactly the same thing.